 As we mentioned before, varicose veins are a symptom of a blood flow problem.
-When your valves fail, that allows blood to flow backwards, instead of going against gravity and returning to your heart.
-As the blood sticks around your lower extremities, those veins in your legs get stretched, bulging and becoming visible through your skin.
+When your valves fail, that allows blood to flow backward, instead of going against gravity and returning to your heart.
+As the blood sticks around your lower extremities, those veins in your legs get stretched, bulging and visible through your skin.

 Sclerotherapy and Ablation for Varicose Veins

 Looking for an alternative to VenaSeal?
 Sclerotherapy is a great option using an ultrasound to access your varicose vein, under the skin, with a very small needle.
 Next, we mix medication with carbon dioxide gas to create a foam that we inject directly into the abnormal vein, closing it permanently.
 We recommend sclerotherapy for veins that aren’t yet bulging.